 The question we most often hear is: How long will the Key Account Management program take to be implemented?
 Unfortunately the answer is; it depends.
 A typical program implementation takes between 12 and 24 months prior to expanding the program.

 We’ve selected our key accounts utilizing our defined selection criteria and determined our measurements of success.
-In my next post, I’ll discuss the Key Account Management execution or implementation phase in more depth.
+Now that you’ve identified your top accounts, it’s time to take action.